 - Release Date

 If you’ve ever said “don’t drink the Kool-Aid,” then chances are you’re at least vaguely familiar with the Jonestown Massacre, the 1978 mass suicide that serves as the uncredited basis for Ti West’s new arthouse horror film, The Sacrament.
 Although this faux-documentary involves religious extremism to mirror Jim Jones’ doomed People’s Temple in Guyana, it’s not horror in the strictest of terms and has much to consider about brainwashing in religion, politics, and the media.
 This film follows West’s recent period-styled efforts, The House of the Devil (2009) and The Innkeepers (2012), and becomes his most accomplished, well-rounded production yet.
 Eli Roth serves as producer, reteaming with the director after West helmed Cabin Fever 2: Spring Fever (2009), the sequel to Roth’s 2002 original that West disowned after losing creative control to the studio.
-West demonstrates a careful control here in menacing territory, with a familiar cast of faces from fellow indie horror gurus, many from You’re Next and the V/H/S series.
+West demonstrates a careful control of his menacing territory, with a familiar cast of faces from fellow indie horror gurus, many from You’re Next and the V/H/S series.

 Investigative reporter Sam (AJ Bowen) and videographer Jake (Joe Swanberg) run an independent media outfit called “Vice” and attempt to portray difficult topics with “honest subjectivity”.
 For their latest assignment, they’re helping their New York fashion photographer friend Patrick (Kentucker Audley) locate his drug-dependent sister Caroline (Amy Seimetz).
 After entering a sober-living community, Caroline joined a clandestine religious community at an undisclosed location somewhere in another country.
 When the film opens, Patrick receives a letter from his sister inviting him to visit her new home at a commune called Eden Parish, and he decides to bring the “Vice” boys along to document the trip.
 But when they arrive in what is presumably a South American country (Guyana perhaps?), they’re greeted at the gate by men with machine guns.
 Caroline promptly arrives to diffuse the situation, ensuring all is well with a sunny, energetic demeanor and enthusiasm about the place.
 Sam and Jake are unconvinced, but Caroline reassures them that, once inside, they’ll see first-hand what a paradise their leader, named only Father, has constructed.